zhoufel1/pypass/README.md

 <!--![compressed_example](https://user-images.githubusercontent.com/44934000/52548221-52ddec80-2d9a-11e9-8f07-50920cdc8b02.gif)-->

 ## Encryption
 It is essential that account data is encrypted before it is stored.
-This program uses the 'cryptography' library built on AES-128 in conjunction with PBKDF2 (SHA256) to generate keys.
-The passwords are salted using the secure random number generator from 'urandom'.
+This program uses the `cryptography` library built on AES-128 in conjunction with PBKDF2 (SHA256) to generate keys.
+The passwords are salted using the secure random number generator from `urandom`.

 ## Getting Started
 ### Setup and Dependencies